“I am he as you are he as you are me And we are all together”

 His hiccups, with a change of medication, have gotten worse.
 So very very very worse.
 Our barking seal morphed, due to clusters of hiccups, into a laughing seal.
 There was not enough air for a bark to form so the sounds, when they could come, were like a rough hahahahahahaha.
 At times, there is no sound at all.
 Air is not passing through his throat but his belly spasms and he’s helpless.
 He can’t catch his breath.

-His voice, now raspy, has changed it once more.
-After one long exhausting session of hiccupping, he turned to me and said “I Am the Walrus…. goo goo goo joob.”
+His voice, now raspy, has changed once more.
+After one long exhausting session of hiccupping, he turned to me and, with a gravely voice said “I Am the Walrus…. goo goo goo joob.”
 And he was right, Beatles reference notwithstanding, he sounds now like a walrus.

 Our amusement with these hiccups has waned.
 We request to go back onto Thorazine; Baclofen is certainly not the answer.
 His oblique muscles require hot packs to try and relieve the pain.
 He’s back on Thorazine but more of a cocktail is needed to keep these at bay and we work throughout the night to find the answers.
 The nurse patiently runs through a variety of options.
 Rich once more has the cannulas in his nose for added oxygen, this time with some moisture added to soothe his throat.
 Added to our white noise of the air filtration in the room is now a burble of water.
 A Zen waterfall in a bottle on the wall.
 A bundle of narcotics are administered and he can rest for a short while.
 His blood pressure needs to be continually monitored with this group of meds.
 He nearly falls when getting up.
 It’s a fine line we walk to find comfort.